tachiyomiorg/website/src/help/guides/categories.md

 To edit a category follow the steps below.

 ::: guide
-1. Go to <Navigation item="more"/> → <Navigation item="categories"/>.
+1. Go to <NavigationText item="more"/> → <NavigationText item="categories"/>.
 1. Long press a category.
-1. Tap <Navigation item="edit"/> on the top-right.
+1. Tap <NavigationText item="edit"/> on the top-right.
 :::

 ## Change category order

 You can change the order of Categories, such as bringing a certain Category to the top.
-This category will appear as the first tab on <Navigation item="library"/>.
+This category will appear as the first tab on <NavigationText item="library"/>.

 To do this, follow the steps below.

 ::: guide
-1. Go to <Navigation item="more"/> → <Navigation item="categories"/>.
+1. Go to <NavigationText item="more"/> → <NavigationText item="categories"/>.
-1. Drag the category to your prefered position using the <Navigation item="reorder"/> icon.
+1. Drag the category to your prefered position using the <NavigationText item="reorder"/> icon.
 :::

 ## Delete a category